Inpatient and outpatient amputee rehabilitation

 Outpatient therapy for advanced prosthetic training

-We offer amputee therapy at convenient outpatient locations throughout the Philadelphia region.
+We offer amputee therapy at convenient outpatient locations throughout the western suburbs of Philadelphia.

 Maintenance/follow-up in the amputee clinic

-We offer ongoing follow-up care, regardless of where individuals received initial care.
+We offer ongoing follow-up care, regardless of where a patient first received care.
 Gait, skin and prosthetic fit are assessed and a fine-tuned prosthetic alignment is completed, if needed.
-Individuals may follow up as needed if questions or concerns arise or for a replacement prosthesis.
-Our amputee clinic services are available regardless of where individuals received initial care.
+We welcome patients to follow up as needed with questions or concerns, or to replace a prosthesis, if needed.

 Outpatient amputee support group

 On average, patients begin prosthetic training three months after their initial surgery.
 Upon discharge, 93 percent return home.
-Most patients finish their rehabilitation being able to complete a majority of daily tasks, like walking or getting in and out of bed, without assistance.
-100 percent of amputee patients said they would definitely recommend Bryn Mawr Rehab Hospital to other amputees.
+Most patients finish amputee rehabilitation being able to complete a majority of daily tasks, like walking or getting in and out of bed, without assistance.

 Support from family can make a dramatic improvement to a patient’s progress after amputation.
-For that reason, we incorporate family training into the rehabilitation program for every amputee.
+For that reason, we incorporate family training into the amputee rehabilitation program.
 Our dedicated team provides training to teach family members how best to assist the patient in order to transition to home.
 To stay close during the initial inpatient stay, family traveling from afar may take advantage of our on-site family accommodations.
 Amputees face many unique challenges during rehabilitation and we keep family informed and involved throughout the entire process.